The School of Business offers our students the opportunity to learn more about the world and business by:

 We offer two trips that provide students with a beyond-the-classroom experience.
 During Thanksgiving Break, the School of Business organizes a trip to New York City.
 Students visit Wall Street, meet with business professionals, and take in the cultural aspects of a large metropolitan area.

-Summer in China
+Summers in China & Europe

 Every year a number of business students spend a year "Beyond the Classroom" as student missionaries.
 Student missionary work is exciting and challenging!
-It brings students in contact with the realities of world cultures and provides them with work experiences which complement their studies.
-Students may serve in a variety of positions including teachers, construction workers, and hospital administrators just to name a few.
+It brings students in contact with the realities of world cultures and provides them with work experiences that complement their studies.
+Students may serve in a variety of positions including teachers, construction workers, and hospital administrators, just to name a few.
 Student missionaries bless the people they serve, enabling them to live better lives and learn more about God.

 An increasing number of business majors also choose to spend a year studying abroad.
 Students are immersed in the culture and life of another country while becoming conversant in its language.
 Through such experiences students also may gain an appreciation of and perhaps an inspiration for mission or other multi-cultural service.